10mm vs. 40 S&W: Which Cartridge Is Better?

 Ammo & Firearm Cost/Availability

 The same is true for the cost of the firearms.
-A Glock 22, chambered in 40 S&W, is slightly less expensive than a Glock 20, chambered in 10mm.
+A 40 S&W Glock 22 is slightly less expensive than a 10mm Glock 20.

-It’s also often much easier to find 40 S&W firearms and ammo, whereas 10mm is less abundant but not especially hard to find (we carry a large assortment of 10mm rounds at Ammo.com).
+It’s usually easier to find 40 S&W firearms and ammo, whereas 10mm is less abundant (but still not especially hard to find; we carry a large assortment of 10mm ammo at Ammo.com).

 Whether you’re looking to stock up on a bunch of ammo and guns or just looking for the cheapest option, the 40 S&W wins this section.